ulrik59/travelogue/README.md

 });
 ```

 However, it may be the case that there may be several levels of user access permissions.
-Just like with Passport, a custom function can be created similar to `ensureAuthenticated`.
-A helper function may be added in the future to make this easier.
+Just like with Passport, a custom function can be created similar to Passport's typical `ensureAuthenticated`.